raspberrypilearning/from-me-to-you/en/step_5.md

 Do you want to change the **Fill** colour?
 Select the **Fill (bucket)** tool and hover over your text - it will automatically change colour:
 ![Show Fill (bucket) tool](images/from-me-fill-bucket.png){:width="150px"}

-If you want each word in your message to be a different colour, size and font then go through the process above for each word in your message.
+If you want each word in your message to be a different colour, size, and font, then follow the process above for each word in your message.

 Position your text and/or group of words with the **Arrow** tool at the centre of the Paint editor:
 ![Show crosshair](images/from-me-paint-editor-centre.png){:width="400px"}

-Layer your words using the **Forward** and **Backward** tools:
+To layer your words, use the **Forward** and **Backward** tools:
 ![Show forward/backward](images/from-me-paint-editor-forward-backward.png){:width="400px"}

 --- /collapse ---

-You can also use any other skill and tool from the Paint editor which you have learned:
+You can also use any other skill and tool from the Paint editor that you have learnt:

 + [Paint editor](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/6){:target="scratch_guide"}

 --- /task ---

 --- task ---
-Do you need to add sounds to a sprite or to the Stage?
+Do you need to add sounds to a **sprite** or to the **Stage**?

 You can record a spoken message if you like:

 --- collapse ---
 ---
-title: Recording a sound
+title: Record a sound
 ---

-Select the sprite you want to add recorded sound to.
+Select the sprite that you want to add recorded sound to.
 Click on its **Sound** tab and select **Record**:
 ![Show Record](images/from-me-record.png){:width="200px"}

-Start recording by clicking the red circle button:
+To start recording, click the red circle button:
 ![Show play Record](images/from-me-start-sound.png){:width="200px"}

-Stop recording by clicking the red square button:
+To stop recording, click the red square button:
 ![Show stop  Record](images/from-me-stop-sound.png){:width="200px"}

-You can now **re-record**, **play** the recording and/or **save** your sound.
+You can now **re-record**, **play** the recording, and/or **save** your sound.

 Name your sound:
 ![Show name sound](images/from-me-name-sound.png){:width="300px"}